 April 17th, 2018

-Whether you just started focusing on building your credit, or you've been actively working towards that goal, “understanding the factors that impact your credit score is key,” says Bank of Hawaii Vice President and Market Manager Keane Santos.
+Whether you just started focusing on building your credit, or you've been actively working towards that goal, understanding the factors that impact your credit score is key.

 To get your credit score to its optimal level, you'll need to know how the rating process works.
 Your score, sometimes called a FICO score, is rated from a low of 300 to a perfect score of 850, and is comprised of five criteria: payment history, credit card utilization, average age of credit history, credit mix, and credit inquiries.

 Addressing those key areas is necessary in maintaining—and even increasing—a high credit rating.
 Here are five simple tips to help.

 “If you already have good credit, it's because you're paying your bills on time and managing your finances well,” says Santos.
 To ensure you're able to consistently make your credit payments, it's best to create a budget that lists all of your expenses and their due dates each month.